unahouExosite/docs/portals/README.md

 List portal by domain.

+##### Permissions

+* User must have at least `d_p_list` [permission](#permission-object) to the domain.

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and the body is an array of portal id.

-On failure, response has HTTP status of 400 or greater.
+* `200 OK`: Returned along with a body containing an array of portal id if caller user has permission to list portal.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to list portal.

 ##### Example